garymichaelbass/azure-iot-location-pipeline/README.md

   - **Step 1\.
 Repository Cloning**

-    Clone this repository to your local machine:
+    Execute the following to clone this repository to your local machine:

     ```bash
     cd ~